massalabs/massa/README.md

 introduction video is available [here](https://www.youtube.com/watch?v=NUUFhvd7ulY).

 Massa's purpose is to make it easy to deploy fully decentralized applications.
-To achieve this purpose, Massa is the first blockchain to provide [Autonomous smart contracts](https://docs.massa.net/en/latest/general-doc/autonomous-sc.html) and native [front-end hosting](https://docs.massa.net/en/latest/general-doc/decentralized-web.html).
+To achieve this purpose, Massa is the first blockchain to provide [autonomous smart contracts](https://docs.massa.net/en/latest/general-doc/autonomous-sc.html) and native [front-end hosting](https://docs.massa.net/en/latest/general-doc/decentralized-web.html).

 Here is a list of tools to easily build applications on the Massa blockchain: